SamDeiter/UE5LMSBlueprint/THIRD_PARTY_NOTICES.md

 ### Fair Use Statement

-This project replicates the visual design and interaction patterns of Unreal Engine 5's Blueprint system for **educational purposes only**.
+This project replicates the visual design and interaction patterns of Unreal Engine 5's Blueprint system for **educational and testing purposes only**.
 It is intended to:

-1. Help students learn visual programming concepts
-2. Provide a browser-based learning environment for educational institutions
-3. Demonstrate web-based implementation of visual scripting systems
+- Serve as a testing platform for the Unreal Authorized Instructor program.

 This project does **NOT**:

 - Include any Epic Games source code
 - Distribute Unreal Engine assets
-- Claim affiliation with Epic Games
-- Compete with Unreal Engine as a commercial product

 ---